On the abundance theorem for numerically trivial canonical divisors in positive characteristic: Introduction

 \section{Introduction}

 The abundance conjecture predicts that if a variety is minimal then its canonical divisor is semi-ample.
 This conjecture is one of the most important problems in the minimal model theory.
-In characteristic zero, the conjecture has been verified when the canonical divisor is numerically trivial by Kawamata~\cite[Theorem~8.2]{Kaw85}.
-This has been generalized to klt pairs due to Nakayama~\cite[V.4.8~Theorem]{Nak04}, and to lc pairs by Campana--Koziarz--P\u aun~\cite[Theorem~0.1]{CKP12}, Gongyo~\cite[Theorem~1.2]{Gon13} and Kawamata~\cite[Theorem~1]{Kaw13}.
+In characteristic zero, the conjecture has been verified when the variety has only canonical singularities and the canonical divisor is numerically trivial by Kawamata~\cite[Theorem~8.2]{Kaw85}.
+This has been generalized to klt pairs by Nakayama~\cite[V.4.8~Theorem]{Nak04}, and to lc pairs by Campana--Koziarz--P\u aun~\cite[Theorem~0.1]{CKP12}, Gongyo~\cite[Theorem~1.2]{Gon13} and Kawamata~\cite[Theorem~1]{Kaw13}.

 In this paper we prove the theorem below, which can be viewed as a positive characteristic analog of Nakayama's theorem mentioned above. \begin{thm} Let $X$ be a normal projective variety over an algebraically closed field of characteristic $p>0$.
 Let $\Delta$ be an effective $\mathbb Q$-Weil divisor on $X$ such that $(X, \Delta)$ is strongly $F$-regular.
 Assume that $m(K_X +\Delta)$ is Cartier for an integer $m>0$ not divisible by $p$, and that $K_X+\Delta$ is numerically trivial.
 Let $\alpha:X\to A$ be the Albanese morphism of $X$ and let $X_{\overline\eta}$ denote the geometric generic fiber of $\alpha$ over its image.
-If $(X_{\overline\eta},\Delta|_{X_{\overline\eta}})$ is strongly $F$-regular, then $K_X+\Delta$ is $\mathbb Q$-linearly trivial. \end{thm} Here, strong $F$-regularity is a singularity defined only in positive characteristic, which is closely related to klt singularities in characteristic zero.
+If $(X_{\overline\eta},\Delta|_{X_{\overline\eta}})$ is strongly $F$-regular, then $K_X+\Delta$ is $\mathbb Q$-linearly trivial. \end{thm} Here, strong $F$-regularity is a class of singularities defined only in positive characteristic, which is closely related to klt singularities in characteristic zero.

 We give a brief explanation of the proof of Theorem~\ref{thm:main}.
 For simplicity, we suppose that $\Delta=0$ and $K_X$ is an algebraically trivial Cartier divisor.
 Then $K_X \sim \alpha^*L$ for an algebraically trivial Cartier divisor $L$ on $A$.
 Our goal is to show that $L\sim_{\mathbb Q} 0$.
 By the assumption on the geometric generic fiber of $\alpha$, we can apply \cite[Theorem~1.1]{Eji19w} and \cite[Theorems~4.1 and~9.1]{PZ19}, so we see that $\alpha$ is a flat surjective morphism whose every fiber is integral and strongly $F$-regular.
 Let $B$ be a sufficiently ample Cartier divisor on $X$.
 Let $r$ be the rank of $\alpha_*\mathcal O_X(B)$.
 We consider the $r$-th fiber product $ Y:=X\times_A \cdots \times_A X $ of $X$ over $A$.
 Let $f:Y\to A$ be the natural projection.
 Applying the argument due to Viehweg~\cite[Proof of Theorem~6.22]{Vie95}, we get an effective $f$-ample Cartier divisor $C$ on $Y$ such that $\det (f_*\mathcal O_Y(C)) \cong \mathcal O_A$.
 Using \cite[Theorem~6.10~(2)]{Eji19d}, we see that $f_*\mathcal O_Y(C)$ is a numerically flat vector bundle.
 Then by Theorem~\ref{thm:homog}, we find unipotent vector bundles $\mathcal U_1, \ldots, \mathcal U_l$ and algebraically trivial line bundles $\mathcal N_1, \ldots, \mathcal N_l$ such that